Shubhankar1211/Todo-list/README.md

 🎯 Usage
 Type a task in the input field and press Add.
 Click the delete button to remove a task.

-📌 Contributing
-Contributions are welcome!
-Feel free to fork this repository, make improvements, and submit a pull request.